AsadEducation/food-sharing-website/README.md

 - **Framer Motion Animations** 🌀: Add animations to enhance user experience.
 - **Custom Tailwind CSS Libraries** 🎨: Experiment with libraries like Shadcn, Mamba UI, or Chakra UI for a better design experience.

-## Development Guidelines 📝

-- **Commits**: At least 15 meaningful commits with descriptive messages.
-- **Responsiveness**: Ensure the website is fully responsive across mobile, tablet, and desktop.
-- **State Management**: Use Tanstack Query for API fetching and utilize mutations where necessary.
-- **JWT Authentication**: Implement JWT authentication to secure private routes and protect user data.

 ## Conclusion 🌍
 This project is a client-side React application that aims to help reduce food waste by providing a platform for users to share and request food.
 It incorporates modern web technologies to create an interactive, user-friendly, and secure experience.
 Enjoy contributing to the cause of reducing food waste! 🍽️